Ohme Home Pro review

 A shout-out must also go to Ohme's customer support team who are incredibly helpful and would be more than willing to guide you through any app setup issues you may have.

-Update: If you're wanting an untethered unit with Ohme's software built in and you're not so bothered about having a built-in screen then the Ohme ePod should be another serious consideration on your shortlist.
+UPDATE: If you're wanting an untethered unit with Ohme's software built in and you're not so bothered about having a built-in screen then the Ohme ePod should be another serious consideration on your shortlist.
 It's also slightly cheaper than the Home Pro too.

 Summary